bojanmilevski/gex/README.md

 After profile validation, it searches an extension by its slug.
 A request is sent to `https://addons.mozilla.org/api/v5/addons/addon` with the slug appended to this string.
-This page returns a `.json` containing information about the extension, if it exists.
+This page returns a `json` containing information about the extension, if it exists.
 The extension gets installed to the profile's `extensions` folder with it's `guid` being the filename.

 ### SEARCHING

-...
+The slug provided to this subcommand is sent to `https://addons.mozilla.org/api/v5/addons/search`.
+A `json` of the first 50 extensions, sorted by the number of users, is returned to the user.

 ### UPDATING (CURRENTLY NOT IMPLEMENTED)